Shear-enhanced elasticity in the cubic blue phase I

 Another interesting finding in this study is that $G'$ of a homogeneous BPI is significantly enhanced by application of a pre-shearing protocol.
 As the modulus is enhanced with pre-shearing, the relaxation time also slows down.
 The shear-enhanced elasticity is observed above a pre-shear rate of $\dot\gamma_{\rm pre}\simeq$ 1 s$^{-1}$, which corresponds to the Ericksen number of $Er\simeq$ 0.02.
 After pre-shearing, the platelet texture melts into homogeneous phase without visible texture.
 No focal conic texture in the shear-induced phase assures that the system is in BPI but not in shear-induced N$^{\ast}$ phase.
-The shear-enhanced elasticity above the critical shear rate $\dot\gamma_{\rm pre}\simeq$ 1 s$^{-1}$ stems from the disclination lines that become realigned by the shear flow and then arrest in a metastable state.
-If the shear-induced phase has an amorphous network of the disclination lines, it will be interesting to compare the rheological behaviour of BPIII, which has a local structure similar to that of BPII.
-Rheological behaviour of BPIII presented very recently shows similar frequency dependence of $G'$ to that of the shear-induced phase in BPI~\cite{FSO2018}.
-Although the chemical components of BPI in this study are different from those of BPIII, the slow relaxation time might be a common feature in both of these systems.
+The shear-enhanced elasticity above the critical shear rate $\dot\gamma_{\rm pre}\simeq$ 1 s$^{-1}$ stems from the disclination lines that become realigned by the shear flow and then arrest in a metastable state, where the large energetic barriers associated with topological reconnections prevent the system from reaching its equilibrium state.
+If the shear-induced phase has an amorphous network of the disclination lines, it will be interesting to compare the rheological behavior of BPIII, which has a local structure similar to that of BPII.
+Rheological behavior of BPIII presented very recently shows similar frequency dependence of $G'$ to that of the shear-induced phase in BPI~\cite{FSO2018}.
+Although the chemical components of BPI in this study are different from those of BPIII, the slow relaxation time might be a common feature in both systems.